 Talking to your daughter about her period can be a great bonding experience as you show her the ropes of becoming a woman.
 However, for many women, it can be awkward or embarrassing.
 If you don't know exactly how to explain things, the conversation can be more awkward.
 As a mom, you want to be able to answer any questions your daughter has, address her fears, clear up misconceptions and help her feel comfortable about all the changes she's about to experience.

 If your daughter approaches you, be prepared.
 Depending on her age, you may need to approach her and open the discussion yourself.
 Most girls get their period around age 13, although it can come before or after, so you'll want to start getting ready to have this discussion as soon as she hits the double digits.
-Here are some things to help you prepare her for one of the most memorable seasons of her life:

 Make it special - Telling your daughter about how her body works doesn't have to be a business-like clinical discussion filled with charts and facts.
 Take the time to make the experience fun and memorable.
 Take her out to dinner, or for a "girl's day" out.
 Find a place that's comfortable for talking openly or let her choose where she'd like to go.
 Take as much time as needed to have a great conversation and definitely order dessert.

 Be realistic, not graphic - Don't shy away from using real terms when describing what will take place during the menstruation cycle.
 Using slang terms or dancing around the difficult or uncomfortable aspects of anatomy won't do your daughter any favors.
 She's becoming a woman and she should know how to think like one.
 However, you don't need to be graphic or over-share gruesome details at this point.
 Save the more mature topics for future conversations.